 You should be careful before going to the Thai metropolis – Bangkok.
 There are a lot of traps waiting for innocent tourists.
 Bangkok is known for many scammers and you can fall into a well-prepared trap very quickly and easily.
-Bangkok Tourist Scams can be very tricky.
+Bangkok scams can be very tricky.

 We consider ourselves to be travelers who aren’t easy to scam.
 But this was so good that it got even us (at least partially).